 Pre-Sales Information

-Access to a pre-sale may be offered through a promoter, sponsor, artist, or associated party.
-It may require a password or a specific link to purchase.
+Pre-sales can be brief, and ticket allocations can sell out quickly.
+Receiving a pre-sale invitation or code does not guarantee tickets.
+Access may be offered through a promoter, sponsor, artist, or associated party and may require a password or specific link to purchase.

 Using Your Pre-Sale Code